Report State

 Recommended tools for this task

-In order to get your action ready for certification, it is important to test Report State.
+In order to get your Cloud-to-cloud integration ready for certification, it is important to test Report State.

 To do this, we recommend using the Home Graph Viewer tool, which is a standalone web app that doesn't require downloading or deployment.